kohakus/kohakus/README.md

 or you may prefer to create github issues directly.

-I am inclined to organise my notes into documents by using a kind of typesetting system (e.g. LaTeX), one can access to them by visiting [here](./notelist.md).
+I am inclined to organise my notes into documents by using a typesetting system (e.g. LaTeX), one can access to them by visiting [here](./notelist.md).